-Session 4 Exercise 3 Turn right from a main to side road Turn right from a main to side road Approaching the junction, the trainees will observe behind and if safe to do so, start to move out to a position about an arm's length to the left of the centre line, signalling if necessary as they do so prior to moving out.
+Session 4 Exercise 3 Turn right from a main to side road

+Turn right from a main to side road

+Approaching the junction, the trainees will observe behind and if safe to do so, start to move out to a position about an arm's length to the left of the centre line, signalling if necessary as they do so prior to moving out.
 If there is oncoming traffic they should stop opposite the centre line of the side road, take up the pedal ready position and then, once the traffic has passed, complete their turn.
 While waiting they may also choose to signal.
 They should also carry out a right shoulder Life Saver if there were any risk of drivers attempting to overtake on their right as they turned.
 When they complete the turn they should do so into their normal riding position in the side road taking into account any hazards in that road.

-End of session Feedback should be given to trainees throughout the session and more individual and detailed feedback may be required at the end.
-Trainees should be encouraged to practise the outcomes they have learnt and continue reading any accompanying literature that they have been given.
+Feedback should be given to trainees throughout the session and more individual and detailed feedback may be required at the end.

+Trainees should be encouraged to practise the outcomes they have learnt.

 The instructor should complete the NZ Cycle Skills Training Guidelines Outcome checklist for each trainee.

-Notes The right shoulder Life Saver before completing a turn is for vehicles that may be attempting to overtake the trainees on their outside.
+The right shoulder Life Saver before completing a turn is for vehicles that may be attempting to overtake the trainees on their outside.
 It should not be necessary if the trainee has just allowed oncoming motor vehicles to pass.
 Any overtaking of the trainees by vehicles behind should be prevented by the oncoming vehicle unless this were cycle or motorcycle.

 Signalling while waiting to turn right will make the trainees more visible to oncoming drivers.

-If they have not had to stop for oncoming traffic at the junction they should carry out a right shoulder Life Saver just before completing the turn.
-Trainees should be seen to demonstrate the manoeuvre in this way but they should also be aware that if there is considerable traffic from behind, they may cycle in their normal position and stop by the kerb at the far side of the junction.
-From there they may complete the manoeuvre either on their bicycle or on foot once it is safe to cross the road.
+If they have not had to stop for oncoming traffic at the intersection they should carry out a right shoulder Life Saver just before completing the turn.

 Where the trainees are turning right at an intersection they must also check for traffic emerging from the side road on their left.

-Session 5: contents - Welcome and introduction of instructor and helper - ▲ Take register - A Re-affirm ground rules - ▲ Brief recap discussion of last session - ▲ Explain aims of today's session Exercise One: Quick bike, helmet and clothing check Exercise Two: Left and right turns with a u-turn Exercise Three: Go straight on between side roads at a crossroads if available If time allows and the exercises are repeated, try to use different roads.
+- Welcome and introduction of instructor and helper

+- ▲ Take register

+- A Re-affirm ground rules

+- ▲ Brief recap discussion of last session

+- ▲ Explain aims of today's session

+Exercise One: Quick bike, helmet and clothing check Exercise Two: Left and right turns with a u-turn

+Exercise Three: Go straight on between side roads at a crossroads if available

+If time allows and the exercises are repeated, try to use different roads.
 Trainees could perform the exercises in pairs to recreate realistic cycling conditions and weaker trainees could be partnered with stronger ones.

 Other Grade 2 outcomes should be included and discussed at every opportunity.
-For this session the following can quite naturally be introduced: Explain decisions made while riding, thereby demonstrating understanding of safe riding strategy Demonstrate a basic understanding of the Road Code, particularly how to interpret road signs Be aware of everything around them, including behind as they ride Understand how and when to signal intentions to other road users The outcome Go straight on between side roads at a crossroads is not part of the core guidelines and is therefore non-compulsory.
+For this session the following can quite naturally be introduced:

+Explain decisions made while riding, thereby demonstrating understanding of safe riding strategy

+Demonstrate a basic understanding of the Road Code, particularly how to interpret road signs

+Be aware of everything around them, including behind as they ride

+Understand how and when to signal intentions to other road users

+The outcome Go straight on between side roads at a crossroads is not part of the core guidelines and is therefore non-compulsory.
 However, it may be delivered during this session if there are, for example, crossroads on the training area.
-Exercise One: Quick bike, helmet and clothing check

-Session 5 Exercise 2 Left and right turns with u-turn Left and right turns with u-turn Left and right turns, side to main and vice versa, with u-turns to be performed as per previous sessions.
-Trainees can perform exercise in pairs and at different junctions, if possible.
+Session 5 Exercise 2 Left and right turns with u-turn

+Left and right turns with u-turn

+Left and right turns, side to main and vice versa, with u-turns to be performed as per previous sessions.
+Trainees can perform exercise in pairs and at different intersections, if possible.